Dakar Sedar Senghor (DKR) Airport

-As thefts at the airport are common occurrences, you are urged to keep your ID, money and credit card on your person--do not put it in a bag, not even a carry-on!
+As thefts at the airport are common occurrences,passengers are urged to keep ID, money and credit card on their person--not in a their bags, not even in a carry-on!
 Valuables like expensive gifts should go into the carry-on luggage, and baby wipes can double as toilet paper.

 Parking at Senghor Airport is available for short- and long-stay lots.

 To get from Dakar Senghor Airport to your destination you can rent a car or take a taxi, a bus or a shuttle:

 1. Passengers with hotel reservation can board the hotel's minibus shuttle.

 2. Yellow & black taxis are lined up outside of the terminal until midnight.
 Authorized Airport taxis charge a set fee to Dakar city center (night service is more expensive).
 Additional luggage costs extra.
 Note: prior to getting into the taxi, confirm your fare.

 3. Buses stop under the sign 'DAKAR DEM DIK', east of the airport and take a minimum of 20 minutes to the city.

 4. 'Car Rapide' (Fast-Cars) are airport shuttles available any time & make stops on request.

 1. When getting off the airplane, have flight & passport number & local address ready; show passport when getting onto the bus to the terminal.
 Inside the terminal proceed to the counter to the right and complete customs, entry & arrival form; continue through passport control to baggage claim.
 Service of porters is optional.

 2. Get your luggage& go through inspection and then leave the terminal.
 Now comes the hard part.